-NOTE: How to realize AN-TL in the base station and CN-TL in UPF is up to implementation.
+NOTE 1: How to realize AN-TL in the base station and CN-TL in UPF is up to implementation.

+NOTE 2 In this Release of the specification, 5GS interworking with TSN transport network deployment cannot guarantee the support of connected mode mobility.

 * * * Next Change * * *